datocms/old-website/src/docs/05_guides/04_offline-backups/01_index.md

 ---
 title: Making offline backups
-excerpt: Learn how to use your own S3 bucket and Imgix account to serve your assets
+excerpt: Learn how you can export content from DatoCMS to make full daily offline backups.
 ---

 Higher tiers of DatoCMS offer the ability to generate nightly copies of your